artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/contract-call/index.md

 `Contract call` refers to the operation of executing a smart contract on the blockchain.
 Through a contract call, users can interact with the target smart contract and execute the functions or methods defined within the contract.

+## Command

-contract call using the following command:
+You can contract call using the following command:

 ```shell
   npm run contract:call -- --pkfile {privateKey-path}    \
                          --contract {smart-contract-address}  \